siffiejoe/lua-moon/README.md

 makes them available to all registered functions (metamethods _and_ methods).
 In case the object type has an `__index` function _and_ methods, the original `__index` function will be called with two extra upvalues at index 1 and 2, so your own upvalues start at index 3.
+A suitable `__gc` metamethod and a default `__tostring` metamethod are provided by this function.

 ####                       `moon_newobject`                       ####